Raj0035/Raj0035/README.md

 - 👋 Hi, I’m @Raj0035
-- 👀 I’m interested in Font-End web developer
+- 👀 I’m interested in momos
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me E-mail:kcirving35@gmail.com